danielbouman/iccp-assignment-1/README.md

 We extract the kinetic energy, potential energy, total energy, diffusion constant, correlation length, pressure and specific heat from the simulation.
 From these quantities we calculate the mean over the equilibrium phase and it's variance to give an idea of the accuracy/fluctuations in the simulation.
 The diffusion constant, correlation length, pressure and specific heat merit some additional explanation for their calculation.

 - Diffusion constant
-The diffusion constant is defined as D = <x^2>/t in the diffusive regime.
-We calculate the displacement of each particle in the
+The diffusion constant D is defined as <x^2> = Dt in the diffusive regime.
+We calculate the displacement of each particle in the x,y,z direction, taking into account periodic boundary conditions.
+Dividing the displacement by the time step allows us to find the instanteneous diffusion constant

+- Correlation length
+At the beginning of the simulation, an array is initialized with linear spacing from 0 to (sqrt(3)/2)*L (the maximum distance allowed before periodic boundary conditions kick in) with 1000 elements.
+During each time step, an array is created with all the absolute distances in it.
+A histogram is created by splitting the second list into the 'bins' of the first list.
+This histogram is saved every timestep.
+After the end of the simulation, we can calculate the average amount of particles over the time per bin.
+Using the formula given, this allows us to find the correlation length.

+- Pressure
+The pressure is calculated by a virial expansion.
+The total virial is calculated every time step.
+An additional correction is used when a cutoff is implemented

+- Specific heat

+The specific heat is calculated every time step by a formula derived by Lebowitz et al (Ensemble Dependence of Fluctuations with Application to Machine Computation)